Contact $(+1)$-surgeries and algebraic overtwistedness: Contact homology and symplectic cohomology

-We use $SH^*_+(Y,\alpha,\epsilon)$ to denote the direct limit of the cohomology of $(C_+(H),\delta_{\epsilon})$ through the continuation map of increasing slopes (corrected by the augmentation by the same way as \eqref{eqn:diff}), and $\delta_{\partial,\epsilon}$ to denote the map $SH^*_+(Y,\alpha,\epsilon)\to H^{*+1}(Y;\Q)$.
-We summarize the properties of them in the following. \begin{enumerate} \item The analytical foundation of such symplectic cohomology is established by Pardon's work on Hamiltonian-Floer cohomology \cite{zbMATH06578598} and contact homology \cite{zbMATH07085531}.
-But strictly speaking, as $\CC(Y,\alpha)$ as well as the counting of $\overline{\cM}_H(x,y,\Gamma)$ for $\Gamma=\{\gamma_1,\ldots,\gamma_k\}$ depend on auxiliary choices, i.e.\ choices in \cite[\S 4.8]{zbMATH07085531} (in addition to the choice of contact forms), the symplectic cohomology also depends on such choices a priori.
-However, it is expected that such symplectic cohomology is independent of contact forms as well as augmentations up to homotopies.
-In particular, the set of all such symplectic cohomology is a contact invariant.
-This requires upgrading the homotopy of the full contact homology algebra chain complex to a DGA homotopy in the contact homology package of \cite{zbMATH07085531}. \item When $\epsilon$ is $\epsilon_{W}$ from an exact filling (or a strong filling and we use the Novikov field coefficient), $SH^*_+(Y,\alpha,\epsilon_W)\to H^{*+1}(Y)$ is isomorphic to $SH^*_+(W)\to H^{*+1}(W)\to H^{*+1}(Y)$ for any choice of $\alpha$ and auxiliary choices in the VFC.
+It is expected that such symplectic cohomology is independent of contact forms, almost complex structures, $\theta$, as well as augmentations up to DGA homotopies.
+As a consequence of this expectation, the set of all such symplectic cohomologies is a contact invariant.
+The usual invariance proof for symplectic cohomology/Hamiltonian-Floer cohomology can only show the invariance for extensions $\theta$ of $\theta_0$ and choices of Hamiltonians.
+Different choices of $\alpha,J$ and $\theta_0$ were shown to give rise to contact DGAs that are chain homotopic to each other \cite{zbMATH07085531}.
+On the other hand, the symplectic cohomology here is similar to the linearized contact homology.
+In particular, one would like to have DGA homotopies between them, which would allow us to define the homotopy classes of augmentations (independent of $\alpha,J,\theta_0$) and prove the invariance of $SH_+^*(Y,\alpha,J,\theta,\epsilon)$. \item When $\epsilon$ is $\epsilon_{W}$ from an exact filling (or a strong filling and we use the Novikov field coefficient), $SH^*_+(Y,\alpha,\epsilon_W)\to H^{*+1}(Y)$ is isomorphic to $SH^*_+(W)\to H^{*+1}(W)\to H^{*+1}(Y)$ for any choice of $\alpha$ and auxiliary choices in the VFC.
 The proof is no different from the functoriality of compositions for contact homology by neck-stretching in \cite[\S 1.5]{zbMATH07085531}.
-This perspective of symplectic cohomology was introduced by Bourgeois and Oancea \cite{MR2471597}, where they proved the equivalence between positive $S^1$-equivariant symplectic cohomology with linearized contact homology w.r.t.\ the augmentation from the filling. \item Given an exact cobordism $(X,\lambda)$ from $Y_-$ to $Y_+$, we can consider a Hamiltonian $H_+$ on $\widehat{X}$ which is linear on the positive cylindrical end of $\widehat{X}$ and zero everywhere else.
-Given an augmentation $\epsilon$ of $Y_-$, one can define similarly the symplectic cohomology $SH_+^*(X,\lambda,\epsilon)$ (with additional choices in the VFC).
-We consider a Hamiltonian $H_{VT}$ on $\widehat{X}$ that is similar to the Hamiltonian in the construction of the Viterbo transfer map, following the same recipe of the Viterbo transfer map, along with the correction from the augmentation $\epsilon$, we get a Viterbo transfer map
+This perspective of symplectic cohomology was introduced by Bourgeois and Oancea \cite{MR2471597}, where they proved the equivalence between positive $S^1$-equivariant symplectic cohomology and linearized contact homology w.r.t.\ the augmentation from the filling. \item Given an exact cobordism $(X,\lambda)$ from $Y_-$ to $Y_+$, we can consider a Hamiltonian $H_+$ on $\widehat{X}$ which is linear on the positive cylindrical end of $\widehat{X}$ and zero everywhere else.
+Given an augmentation $\epsilon$ of $Y_-$, one can define similarly the symplectic cohomology $SH_+^*(X,\lambda,\epsilon)$ with additional choices in the VFC as in \eqref{1} above.
+Similar to \eqref{1}, this cohomology depends a priori on the contact form, almost complex structure, as well as auxiliary data $\theta_0$ for the concave boundary. $SH_+^*(Y,\alpha,\epsilon)$ may be viewed as the $SH_+^*(Y\times[0,1]_t,e^t\alpha,\epsilon)$.